 3. Don’t buy new textbooks from the university bookstore.

-This is how you guarantee you’ll pay the most for your books.
+This is how to guarantee you’ll pay the most for your books.
 Instead, you have a few options.
-You can use sites like Amazon to get new books at a cheaper rate, especially if you do so through their private booksellers, or you can buy used through those sites.
+Use sites like Amazon to get new books at a cheaper rate, especially if you do so through their private booksellers, or you can buy used.
 You can rent books, either through your university or through sites like Chegg.
-My honors college hosted book buyback as well, where students could advertise old textbooks of theirs at the prices they selected on their own, and others could purchase through that same program.
+My college hosted book buyback as well, where students could advertise old textbooks of theirs at the prices they selected on their own, and others could purchase through that same program.
 If your university has a program like this, it’s a great way to save money on textbooks and get a little cash back.
 If not, consider starting one yourself!

 4. Join a credit union.

-As a credit union member and employee, I may be a little biased, but credit unions generally pay higher interest on your savings accounts and charge lower interest on your loans.
-They offer everything a bank would offer, but because they are not-for-profit, there are usually fewer fees associated with your account.
+I may be a little biased, but credit unions generally pay higher interest on your savings accounts and charge lower interest on loans.
+They offer everything a bank would offer, but because they are not-for-profit, there are usually fewer fees.
 Many universities have their own credit unions that students can join and receive special perks or student products, like accounts with no monthly fees.
 Even if you don’t join a credit union, make sure you know what types of fees your institution will charge so that you can avoid them!

 5. Join something accessible.